Earlier Francis Marion Symposium 2008-2012

 G. Summers: Swamp Fox Murals

-D. Neilan: Marion letters & research
+D. Neilan: Marion letters and research

 N. Davies: Much Ado About Potatoes